SahanaPatil17/internship-learning-journal/README.md

 - Data cleaning and preprocessing after scraping
 - Understanding ethical scraping practices and rate limits

+### Week 5 Highlights
+- Introduction to data preparation and preprocessing techniques
+- Cleaning datasets using Microsoft Excel (Find & Replace, Trim, formatting)
+- Identifying and removing blank rows and duplicate entries in datasets
+- Converting raw text data into structured columns using Excel’s Text to Columns feature
+- Understanding delimiters such as commas, hyphens, and parentheses in data splitting
+- Using text editors (VS Code) for quick data extraction and editing using multi-cursor selection
+- Sorting data and removing duplicate entries using editor commands
+- Performing entity resolution and clustering using OpenRefine
+- Detecting inconsistent entries and merging similar values in datasets
+- Generating automated data profiling reports using Python Pandas Profiling
+- Identifying missing values, correlations, distributions, and outliers in datasets
+- Working with JSON APIs using Python scripts and analyzing API responses
+- Parsing JSON data and sorting results programmatically
+- Automating image manipulation tasks using the Pillow library in Python
+- Performing batch image operations such as resizing, format conversion, rotation, and filtering
+- Using FFMPEG for multimedia processing including format conversion and media transformations
+- Understanding command-line based media processing workflows

 ---

 ## Weekly Update Log